Frequently Asked Questions

 -

-No, we do not participate in any health insurance plans and are unable to submit a claim or superbill to your health insurance company for reimbursement.
-Additionally, we are unable to provide any services to patients who are Medicare or Medicaid beneficiaries.
+Resplendence is a private pay practice, which means we do not participate in any insurance plans and are unable to submit claims or superbills for reimbursement.
+Additionally, we are unable to provide services to individuals covered under Medicare or Medicaid.

 -